 LAGO D’ANTORNO

-Albergo Chalet Lago Antorno | With beautiful views out over the lake, this is a lovely place to stay right near the bottom of the toll road that heads up to the Tre Cime.
-The shuttle bus stops right by the hotel to head up to the trails, so the location couldn’t be better.
-There’s a huge parking area beside the hotel where you can overnight in a van.
-From €153/night.
-Check rates and availability here.
+With beautiful views out over the lake, this is a lovely place to stay right near the bottom of the toll road that heads up to the Tre Cime.
+The shuttle bus stops right by the hotel to head up to the trails so the location couldn’t be better.
+Breakfast is highly rated!
+Check rates and book here.

 MISURINA

-Hotel Sorapiss | Right on Lake Misurina, some of the rooms here have absolutely phenomenal views.
+Right on Lake Misurina, some of the rooms here have absolutely phenomenal views.
 Incredibly convenient for the road up to the Tre Cime, this is definitely a top choice.
-From €100/night.
-Check rates and availability here.
+Check rates and book here.

 DOBBIACO

-Hotel Rosengarten | The rooms are beautiful here and the food is fantastic.
+The rooms are beautiful here, and the food is fantastic.
 You can get a free shuttle bus from the train station if you’re arriving without a car.
-It’s family-run and you actually do get to feel like part of the family when you stay here.
-From €190/night.
-Check rates and availability here.
+It’s family-run, and you actually do get to feel like part of the family when you stay here.
+Check rates and book here.

 Camping near Cadini di Misurina